SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     ![](./img/age_dist.png)

-!!! question "What is the distribution of read time and scroll percentages for Ages?"
+!!! question "What is the distribution of read time and scroll percentages for ages?"

 !!! success "Solution"